 I’ll never forget or unlearn this lesson: Never charge hourly.
 Most businesses are used to an hourly or daily fee model for consultants, but that’s nonsense.
 Do you know why?

 The tasks you check off don’t matter either, the outcomes you create do.
 Those get more valuable as they pile up, tasks just get repetitive.
-In order to charge flat fees for projects, you have to communicate the value, the benefit, the end result as clearly as possible up front and then charge your clients for that.
+In order to charge flat fees for projects, you have to communicate the value you provide clearly.
+You demonstrate the end result beforehand, then charge for that.
 Tell them how it will affect their business (revenue growth, increased productivity, better reputation) and why you don’t charge hourly.

 When you focus on value, charging a proper consultant’s fee will come a lot easier.